-- To ensure that their child attends school daily and on time. - To support their child to have good attendance, by making medical and dental appointments out of school time, as far as possible. - To contact the school before registers close at 9.30 am to explain any absence. - To provide a written explanation of their child's absence on or before the day that a student returns to school. - To avoid holidays during term time and to inform the Headteacher at least a month in advance of any family event which requires absence during term time.
+- To ensure that their child attends school daily and on time. - To support their child to have good attendance, by making medical and dental appointments out of school time, as far as possible. - To notify school as far as possible in advance of any appointments during the school day. - To contact the school before registers close at 9.30 am to explain any absence. - To provide a written explanation of their child's absence on or before the day that a student returns to school. - To avoid holidays during term time and to inform the Headteacher at least a month in advance of any family event which requires absence during term time.